raj-magesh/bonner-brainio/README.md

 - Simplicity: avoid features we in the Bonner Lab won't use
 - Conformity: follow the BrainIO specification exactly
 - Extensibility: don't create complex data structures beyond those provided by standard libraries

+## Things to do

+- TODO implement logging
+- TODO improve the specification to conform to the original BrainIO team's implementation